dpapathanasiou/photojournalism/README.md

 The site does not issue cookies, nor is there any type of authentication required.

+An example is now up and running at [saruzai.com](https://www.saruzai.com/) (see the section below on how to host your own instance).

 # Getting Started

 ## Build and run as a local binary